SNIPPET LESSON PLAN FOR:

 Surface Tension and Molecular Bonds

 Subject: Science/Chemistry; Molecules; Surface Tension

 Length: Film Clips: 7 minutes (in three segments); Lesson: The clips and related discussion will add about fifteen minutes to existing lesson plans.

 Learner Outcomes/Objectives: Students will recall what they have learned about the structure of matter regarding atoms and molecules and their bonds.
-They will learn to relate it to the visible phenomenon of liquids called surface tension and the tendency of drops to acquire and conserve a spherical shape.
+They will relate that knowledge to surface tension and the tendency of drops to acquire and conserve a spherical shape.

 Rationale: The shape of drops is explained by the property of liquids called surface tension.
 Real examples as shown in the documentary Microcosmos are an appealing way to introduce this topic and to explain it in terms of intermolecular forces.

 Description of the Snippet: Microcosmos shows spectacular close-ups of the daily routines of insects and other bugs.
 In particular, ants are shown drinking from small water drops which rest on grass leaves and keep a spheroidal shape, apparently defying gravity.